BHFDSC/documentation/docs/curated_assets/kpcs_methodology.md

 **Data Resctictions** <span class="label label-purple">Available as function arguments</span>

-* Filter out data sources from the multisource table that are not used in the HDS selection algorithm.
-The data sources in the multisource table will grow over time.
-Our selection algorithm will **only use GDPPR, HES APC, HES OP and HES AE**.

 * Record date must be ≥ 1900-01-01

 * Record date must be ≤ most recent archived_on date (the max archived_on date for each data source is considered)

+* We apply no data source restrictions.
+That is we consider all data sources that are in the multisource table.
+You may choose to use these functions and filter for a subset of data sources.

 ### Example